-After the distribution, FNT will be a publicly traded company, with FNF owning 100% of our Class B Common Stock, representing 82.5% of FNT's outstanding common stock and 97.9% of the voting power of our common stock.
+After the distribution, FNT will be a publicly traded company, with FNF owning 100% of our Class B Common Stock, representing 82.5% of FNT's outstanding common stock and 97.9% of the voting power of our common stock (in each case, not including restricted stock grants).
 FNF will continue to be a publicly traded company.
-In addition, immediately after the distribution the number and identity of stockholders of record of FNT will be the same as the number and identity of stockholders of record of FNF on , 2005, the record date for the distribution.
-As of the record date, FNF had approximately stockholders of record and shares of common stock outstanding.
+In addition, immediately after the distribution the number and identity of stockholders of record of FNF on stockholders of record of FNF on stockholders of record and shares of common stock outstanding.
 The distribution will not affect the number of outstanding shares of FNF common stock or the rights of FNF stockholders.
-On , 2005, shares of FNT Class A Common Stock will be quoted on the NYSE under the symbol "FNF."
+On , 2005, shares of FNT Class A Common Stock will be quoted on the NYSE under the symbol "FNT."
 Shares of FNF common stock will continue to be listed on the NYSE under the symbol "FNF."